thegenemyers/FASTK/README.md

 for the id of the last profile.
 The index of the first read is 1 (not 0).

+If the -z option is set then runs of the same profile count are reported as the range of positions and count on a single line.
+A single count followed by a different value is considered a run.

+If the -A option is set then the output is tab-delimited ASCII suitable for easy import into another program/environment.

-If the -1 option is set then Profex outputs the profiels into a .prf 1-code file.
+If the -1 option is set then Profex outputs the profiles into a .prf 1-code file.
 [1-code](https://www.github.com/thegenemyers/ONEcode)
 is a powerful self-describing, simple to use, data system with built in compression.
 A .prf file contains a P line for each profile requested, which consists of an integer list